 Marketing Strategy vs. Marketing Plan

-A marketing strategy describes how a business will accomplish a particular mission or goal.
-This includes which campaigns, content, channels, and marketing software they'll use to execute on that mission and track its success.
+A marketing strategy describes how a business will accomplish a particular goal or mission.
+This includes which campaigns, content, channels, and marketing software they'll use to execute that mission and track its success.

 For example, while a greater plan or department might handle social media marketing, you might consider your work on Facebook as an individual marketing strategy.

-Let's say, for example, your company is launching a new software product it wants customers to sign up for.
+For example, your company is launching a new software product, and it wants customers to sign up.
 This calls for the marketing department to develop a marketing plan that'll help introduce this product to the industry and drive the desired signups.

-The department decides to launch a blog dedicated to this industry, a new YouTube video series to establish expertise, and an account on Twitter to join the conversation around this subject -- all of which serve to attract an audience and convert this audience into software users.
+The department decides to launch a blog dedicated to this industry, a new YouTube video series to establish expertise, and an account on Twitter to join the conversation around this subject.
+All of this serves to attract an audience and convert this audience into software users.

-In the above example, the business's marketing plan is dedicated to introducing a new software product to the marketplace and driving signups to that product.
-The business will execute on that plan with three marketing strategies: a new industry blog, a YouTube video series, and a Twitter account.
+To summarize, the business's marketing plan is dedicated to introducing a new software product to the marketplace and driving signups to that product.
+The business will execute that plan with three marketing strategies: a new industry blog, a YouTube video series, and a Twitter account.

-Of course, the business might also consider these three things one giant marketing strategy, each with their own specific content strategies.
+Of course, the business might consider these three things one giant marketing strategy, each with its specific content strategies.
 How granular you want your marketing plan to get is up to you.
-Nonetheless, there are a certain set of steps every marketing plan goes through in its creation.
+Nonetheless, every marketing plan goes through a particular set of steps in its creation.
 Learn what they are below.